Dutch conquest of the Banda Islands: Battle of Banda Neira

-Expeditions against Lontor, Run and Ai
+Expeditions against Lontor, Run, and Ai

 Piet Hein replaced Verhoeff as the fleet's commander.
 Having finished constructing Fort Nassau, the fleet sailed north to Ternate, whose sultan allowed the Dutch to rebuild an old damaged Malay fortress that was renamed Fort Oranje in 1609.
 This became the de facto capital of the Dutch East India Company until Batavia (modern-day Jakarta) was founded on Java in 1619.
 The Dutch got involved in a brief war between Ternate and the nearby island kingdom of Tidore.
 In March 1610, Hein arrived on Ambon and, after long but ultimately successful trade negotiations on a large clove purchase with the Ambonese from March to November 1610, he conducted two punitive military expeditions in early 1611 against the Bandanese isles of Lontor (also known as Lontar or Banda Besar) and Pulo Run.
 Thereafter, he was tasked to build Fort Belgica on Banda Neira, which became the third Dutch fortress on the Banda Islands.
-A 1610 Dutch attack on island of Ai, however, proved to be a failure.
+A 1610 Dutch attack on the island of Ai, however, proved to be a failure.

 Conquest of Ai

 The Bandanese resented the violently imposed obligation to trade exclusively with the Dutch.
 They violated their treaty with the Dutch by trading with the English (who offered better prices), and Malay, Javanese and Makassarese traders (who sold the spices on to the Portuguese).
-Unable to accept this intrusion in their commercial interests any longer, the VOC's governing body, Heeren XVII, concluded by 1614 that it was necessary to conquer the entire Bandanese archipelago, even if it meant the destruction of the native population and a heavy burden on the Company's finances.
+Unwilling to accept this obstacle to their commercial interests any longer, the VOC's governing body, Heeren XVII, concluded by 1614 that it was necessary to conquer the entire Bandanese archipelago, even if it meant the destruction of the native population and a heavy burden on the Company's finances.
 To that end, Governor-General Gerard Reynst took an army to Banda Neira on 21 March 1615, and then launched a punitive expedition against the island of Ai (or Pulu Ay) on 14 May 1615.
 The natives' fortresses were initially successfully attacked, but the Dutch troops resorted to plundering too early.
 The English, who had retreated to Run, regrouped and launched a surprise counterattack that same night in which they managed to kill 200 Dutchmen.
 Reynst decided to withdraw from Ai, intending to conquer the island later and first preventing the English from obtaining clove at Ambon, but he died of illness in December 1615.

 Meanwhile, the Bandanese beseeched the English for protection against possible Dutch retaliation, sending an emissary to the English factory at Banten with a letter, which included the following statements: